-Well, differentiation being the part of calculus may be comprised of numbers of problems and for each problem we have to apply the different set of formulas for its calculation.
+Well, differentiation being the part of calculus may be comprised of several problems and for each problem, we have to apply a different set of formulas for its calculation.

-Here below is the list of several of Differentiation formulas starting from basic level and going to the advanced stage.
+Here below is the list of several Differentiation formulas starting from the basic level and going to the advanced stage.

 The derivative of the Exponential and Logarithmic functions